How do I integrate automated testing with Docker?

 3. Cleanup After Tests

-It’s crucial to ensure that your testing environment is clean after each test run.
+It’s crucial to ensure that your testing environment is clean after each test run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More ».
 Containers and images can accumulate over time, consuming disk space.
 Use Docker commands to prune unused containers and images:

 docker system prune -f